Pitcairn Island Visit – On Board Experience

 Pitcairn Island Visit – On Board Lecture

 A lecture by an islander included information on access by freighter, home stays and details of daily life in their community.
 Pitcairn Islanders get subsides for the European Union and the U.K. which helps support their school teacher from New Zealand and a doctor contracted for a year at a time.
-They live on bananas, pineapple, taro, chickens and food imports by freighter service connected to New Zealand.
+They live on bananas, pineapple, taro, chickens and food imports from freighter service connected to New Zealand.
 The community is desperate for an influx of able bodied inhabitants, because the population is aging and children rarely return to the island after leaving for high school education.